The information below is specific to survivors of domestic violence. Please click here for our full Know Your Voting Rights resource.

 How do I register to vote?

-How do I register if I’m in the Safe at Home Program?
+How do I register if I'm in the Safe at Home Program or vote if I am in the Safe at Home Program?

 Can I have my mail ballot delivered to the shelter even if I registered at a different address?